AuthorizeNet/inperson-sdk-ios/README.md

 - (void) LogoutRequest:(LogoutRequest *)r;
 ```

-Perform a `LogoutRequest` request.
+Performs a `LogoutRequest` request for the legacy password authentication flow.
 The application can still receive delegate call back for successful, failed, and canceled transaction flows by setting the `UIViewController` with the `setDelegate` call of `AuthNet` class.

+This will be deprecated together with password authentication on November 12, 2025.

 ## EMV Transaction Processing